frbelli/ClaudeSkills/Sound Design/references/synths/Elektron-Digitone-II-Complete-Reference.md

 - Editing is non-destructive until you overwrite or clear a row.
 - Patterns referenced by the Song remain independent — edits to patterns update automatically when reloaded.

+> [!TIP]
-> Tip: Building a Song from an existing pattern chain is the fastest workflow for live sets.
+> > Tip: Building a Song from an existing pattern chain is the fastest workflow for live sets.

 ---